pawelad/simple-site-crawler/README.md

 that it can find, along with static content that they rely on.
-You can either use it as a library, inside your Python project or check out the provided CLI that can currently show you the crawled data (links, images, CSS and Javascript files) for each found site amd create a `sitemap.xml` file.
+You can either use it as a library, inside your Python project or check out the provided CLI that can currently show you the crawled data (links, images, CSS and Javascript files) for each found site and create a `sitemap.xml` file.

 Created primarily to play with `asyncio`, `aiohttp` and the new `async/await` syntax, so: